Geography

 - Develop and use their skills in data handling, interpretation and communication

-- Develop a sense of identify through learning about the world around them
+- Develop a sense of identity through learning about the world around them

 - Have a seamless transition from Primary to Secondary Phase